 How many representatives will be available to provide support?

-Can you provide rental telephones should a telephone need repair?
+Can you provide rental phones should a phone need repair?

-How do you determine who is at fault when a telephone is damaged or stops working?
+How do you determine who is at fault when a phone is damaged or stops working?

 How frequently can I upgrade telephones under this contract?